How I can help you

 In Fiscal Year 2016 – 2017 the federal government has spent approximately $898 billion in contracts and $1.3 trillion in grants.
 The law still mandates that 23 percent of these dollars be awarded to small businesses.
 The U.S. Government is still the largest buyer of goods and services in the world.
 In addition, States and local government as well as transit organizations nationwide collectively spend more than thousands of billions of dollars for procurement.
 For example, the state of California purchases a wide variety of goods and services ranging from pencils to temporary labor with annual purchases total almost $10 billion.

 If you are a U.S. based small business, you have an excellent opportunity to expand your government business.
-I have expertise in all aspects of federal, state, and local government procurement.
-I am here to provide expert mentoring services so that you can research and validate requisite solutions, avoid costly mistakes, and comply with the laws and rules of public sector procurement.
+II am here to provide coaching so that you can do the right homework, research and validate requisite solutions, and comply with the laws and rules of public sector procurement.
 Specifically I can only guide you hopefully toward the right path in growing your business.
 There is no cost to the U.S. based small business concerns.
 I provide coaching and mentoring via email only.
 With my mentoring or challenging assessment, and lots of homework on your own, you will be ready.
 Here's recommended questions or homework:

 3. Understand rules and requirements of the complexities in the government procurement

 4. Interpret and apply the Federal Acquisition Regulation (FAR) and Defense FAR (DFAR) or agency FAR supplements

 5. Research who is buying your products and/or services

 6. Research your competitors in the government market and ways to overcome your weakness

 8. Understand contract modification and change orders

 9. Assess various long-term contracting tools (i.e. GSA Schedules)

 10. Develop short- and long-term government marketing plans

 11. Practice on developing responsive and quality RFQ’s and RFP’s